 I also really like the design and structure of the backpack.
 It’s a little boxier than typical backpacks, so it can fit more in without being squished.
 The front flap opens almost all the way so it’s easy to get things in and out without a struggle.
 It’s made with a thick waterproof polyester material that feels very durable, has thick-padded shoulder straps, a full lining to protect the inside, heavy-duty lockable zippers, and reinforced stitching.
 What’s not to like?
 Right!

-Cabin Zero is offering YOU a 10% discount when you use our promo code: CZSAVOREDJOURNEYS on their site.
-Buy your travel backpack here: https://www.cabinzero.com/collections
+Use our promo code: CZSAVOREDJOURNEYS on their site to buy your travel backpack https://www.cabinzero.com/collections

 Size Really Does Matter